 Jessica Muller Education Coordinator

-Hello!
+Hello.
 In 2006 I graduated from the University of Alberta’s After Degree Program in Nursing.
-I worked in women’s health for several years before returning to school to attain a Master of Nursing in Leadership.
-While doing my graduate work, I became very interested in harm reduction and working with marginalized populations.
+I worked in women’s health for several years before returning to school to obtain a Master of Nursing in Leadership.
+While doing my graduate work, I became interested in harm reduction and working with marginalized populations.
 I had the opportunity to do my final placement with The Inner City Health and Wellness Program at the Royal Alexandra Hospital and was subsequently hired as the Clinical Nurse Specialist for the program.
 It was during this time that some other board members and I created ANCHR.
 We noticed a need for harm reduction education, resources and learning opportunities for nurses and so ANCHR was born.
-I currently work at the STI clinic in Edmonton and enjoy the having the role of Education Coordinator for with ANCHR.
+I currently work at the STI clinic in Edmonton and enjoy the role of Education Coordinator with ANCHR.

 Rachel Boyle Secretary